A Comparative Analysis between Unbiased Exponential Resummation and Taylor Expansion in Finite-Density QCD with a new phasefactor for Isospin: Introduction

-Unlike $\muB$, there is no sign problem in case of isospin chemical potential $\muI$ in $2+1$ flavor QCD.
-Although this means that in principle, one can perform unbiased exponential resummation to all real values of $\muI$ extending to $\infty$, studies suggest that there is a genuine phase diagram\,\cite{deForcrand:2007isospin,Moller:2009isospin,Brandt:2016isospin,Brandt:2017isospin,Brandt:2019isospin} in the $T-\muI$ plane which illustrates the formation of a pion condensate starting from some finite value of $\muI$ for a low $T$.
+Although the breakdown of calculations can be detected by observing the onset of the zeros of phasefactor for $\muB$, it is not the case for $\muI$ since it has no sign problem.
+Hence, it is not possible to identify a possible breakdown in $\muI$ by looking for the zeros of the phasefactor, which never becomes zero.
+Although this means that in principle, one can perform unbiased exponential resummation to all real values of $\muI$ extending to infinity, studies suggest that there is a genuine phase diagram\,\cite{deForcrand:2007isospin,Moller:2009isospin,Brandt:2017isospin,Brandt:2018isospin} in the $T-\muI$ plane which illustrates the formation of a pion condensate starting from some finite value of $\muI$ for a low $T$.
 This signifies that at a low $T$ surely, this formalism is supposed to have a finite radius of convergence in $\muI$ and is expected to experience a breakdown beyond that.
-This is because, the calculation relies on extrapolations from $\muI=0$ which remains in a non-condensed phase of the isospin phase diagram.
-Since the usual phasefactor values remain at unity for all $\muI$ due to no sign problem, this phasefactor unlike $\muB$, cannot locate the initiation of this breakdown.
-This paper aims to come up with a reliable indicator for this purpose.
+Apart from many other objectives, this paper tries to come up with a new indicator for this purpose.